heyjianjing/eliu_summer_2024/README.md

 * Retain linear form with virtual samples for nonlinear regression
 * Vector form of Taylor approximation for sampling from posterior distribution of parameters
 * Correction step for prediction uncertainty (`notes_04`, `notes_05`)
-* Uncertainty quantification of nonlinear model over 1D data points
+* Bayesian kernel regression over 1D data points